 If the alarmingly high fat content and low fiber count aren’t enough to explain why we don’t approve of this cereal, try this: Oxford researchers rated this breakfast choice the least healthy cereal in the supermarket.

 Remember how sweet the milk would taste after consuming this cereal?
-That’s because over 50 percent of this breakfast option is made up of pure sugar!
-And next to spiking your sweet tooth, you’re consuming the worst type of fat — hydrogenated oils.
+That’s because over a third of this breakfast option is made up of pure sugar!

 Frozen Waffles, Pancakes & French Toast Sticks

 These classic morning starters are destined to put you in diet debt.
 The common breakfast choice can packed with some of the worst carbs in America like, the simple carbs — making them too easy to digest and not very promising when it comes to keeping you full and focused.
 And while some packages claim to offer whole grains and fiber, it’s important to flip the box over and look for high values of fiber and whole grain ingredients; many packages don’t offer the ideal servings.
 With healthier alternatives made with flax seeds and real whole grain ingredients, we’re curious as to why these nutrient-lacking waffles are still so popular.
 Next time, do yourself a favor and skip your purchase of these at the grocery store.

 Kellogg’s Eggo Blueberry Waffles

 Really want some fruit with your breakfast?
 These are not the way to go.
 With barely any fiber, and blueberries falling below #10 on this product’s list of ingredients, you can leggo this Eggo.